 We intend to collaborate with our existing customers to broaden our customer base.
 We have been proactively approaching potential customers for business opportunities through business referrals by existing customers and business network.
-We plan to broaden our customer base by leveraging our comprehensive footwear solution service and continue to expand our portfolio of international branded customers by referrals.
+We plan to broaden our customer base by leveraging our comprehensive footwear design and development, production management and logistics management service and continue to expand our portfolio of international branded customers by referrals.
 We also plan to expand our product offerings of women's footwear to our customers.
 Besides, we plan to lease a new office incorporating a showroom to target overseas customers where we can promote our quality products and services.
 In order to facilitate these plans, we intend to recruit additional sales representatives to support our initiatives to broaden our customer base and product offerings.